automician/snippets/java/parallelisation/parallelrunningindifferentbrowsers/README.md

 **Illustration for approach of parameterized test running in parallel**

-Parameters determine browser and URL of selenium grid node
+Parameters determine browser and URL of selenium grid

-**!!!** URLs of nodes should be set in BaseTest#getEnvironments()
+**!!!** URLs of grid should be set in BaseTest#getEnvironments()